tmg0/unplugin-oxlint/README.md

 🔍 Support mixed use in eslint projects by [eslint-plugin-oxlint](https://github.com/oxc-project/eslint-plugin-oxlint).

-😊 Friendly output in terminal, grouped by filepath, and support including targets with glob patterns.
+😊 Friendly output in terminal grouped by filepath.

 ⚡ Only lint the files that have changed for better performance by [chokidar](https://github.com/paulmillr/chokidar).